aapae/aapae.github.io/README.md

 # AAPAE

+This is the Australian Association of Professional and Applied Ethics website admin and repo.

 ### Australian Association of Professional and Applied Ethics

 The purpose of the AAPAE is to encourage awareness of applied ethics as a significant area of concern, and to foster discussion of issues in applied ethics.
 It provides a meeting point for practitioners from various fields together with academics with specialist expertise.
 It welcomes everyone who wants or needs to think and talk about applied or professional ethics.
 The AAPAE also attempts to foster connections with special interest groups.

-### Website Layout
+## Website Layout

 The new site is laid out in the following manner:

 		- homepage
 		- about
-			- what we do
 		- people
-			- history
-		- blog
-			- informative-posts-for-practitioners
-			- ...
 		- contact
 		- events
 			- 21st-annual-aapae-conference